-Our Vision is to become a benchmark in the Manganese alloy industry through our people, flexibility and pursuing results.
-We aim to achieve this by adhering to our values of integrity, excellence, teamwork and commitment.
+Our vision is to become a benchmark in the manganese alloy industry through our people, adaptability and perseverance.
+We aim to achieve this by adhering to our values of integrity, excellence, teamwork and commitment to continuous improvement and innovative thinking.

 Transalloys utilises 5 submerged arc furnaces to produce SiMn.